costab06/GettingAndCleaningData/codebook.md

 Description of the run_analysis.R program and how it operates
 --------------------------------------------------------------

-run_analysis.R does the following steps, each is described:
+run_analysis.R does the following steps:

 1. create a "data" dir if it does not exist: This is the standard pattern shown in the videos of testing whether the "./data" dir exists and creating if not.

 2. download the zip to the "data" dir: Uses download.file() to retrieve the zip into the "data" dir.
 The download for this submission was taken on 7/24/2015 at 8:30pm EST

-3. unzip the zip file: Uses unzip() to unzip the file into it's directory structure.
+3. unzip the zip file: Uses unzip() to unzip the file into its directory structure.

 4. unlink the zip file: Uses unlink() to remove the zip file once unzipped since it isn't needed anymore.